 - Supervisors and Technical Occupations in Natural Resources, Agriculture and Related Production;

 - Processing, Manufacturing and Utilities Supervisors and Central Control Operators;

 - Chefs and Cooks;

 Applicants must also have either a Canadian certificate of qualification or an offer for 1 year of continuous full-time work.
 The qualifying offer may also require a positive LMIA or be in an eligible NOC occupation.
 Determining eligibility for this class takes careful understanding of both the trades system and the immigration system.
 For more information, please see our section on Skilled Trades or speak to our office.

 Canadian Experience Class

-Canadian Experience Class (“CEC”) applicants must have at least one year of paid full-time (or part-time equivalent) work experience in a NOC Level “0”, “A” or “B” occupation, obtained within the 3 years prior to applying.
-Self-employment, unauthorized work and work as a full-time student are not eligible.
+Canadian Experience Class (“CEC”) applicants must have at least 1 year of paid full time (or part time equivalent) and high skilled work experience in Canada within the 3 years prior to applying.
+Self employment, unauthorized work and work as a full-time student are not eligible.

 Minimum official language skills are also required:

 - For NOC “0” and “A” occupations: CLB 7 (English) or NCLC 7 (French)